ministryofjustice/cfe-civil/docs/pull_request_template.md

 - Diff - review it, ensuring it contains only expected changes
 - Whitespace changes - avoid if possible, because they make diffs harder to read and conflicts more likely
 - Changelog - add a line, if it meets the criteria
+- Secrets - no secrets should be added
 - Commit messages - say *why* the change was made
 - PR description - summarizes *what* changed and *why*, with a JIRA ticket ID
 - Tests pass - on CircleCI